WICG/webmonetization/docs/explainer.md

 ### Prerequisites

-* Users must have an account or subscription with a **Web Monetization sender**.
+* Users must have an account or subscription with a **Web Monetization provider** (also known as a WM sender).
-* Users must have a **Web Monetization agent** installed in their browser with the necessary authorization to initiate payments from the sender on the user's behalf.
+* Users must have a **Web Monetization agent** installed in their browser with the necessary authorization to initiate payments from the WM provider on the user's behalf.
 * Websites must sign up with, or run their own, **Web Monetization receiver**.
-The receiver is responsible for accepting payments from a user's sender.
+  > The WM receiver and WM provider do not need a direct relationship.
+Their shared use of the Interledger network allows payments to be sent from the WM provider to the WM receiver.

 ### Sequence Diagram